* PSA demands Opel cut headcount by 3,700 by 2020

 Germany's IG Metall union objects to PSA's negotiation tactics.
 Before agreeing to allocate a new product at Opel's Eisenach factory, which employs 1,800 staff, PSA has demanded wage concessions from all 19,000 Opel staff employed in Germany.

-PSA had offered to allocate a new sports utility vehicle to the Eisenach factory, but labor leaders question whether the vehicle will be popular enough to secure the plant's future, and have sought additional guarantees.
+PSA had offered to allocate a new sports utility vehicle to the Eisenach factory, but labour leaders question whether the vehicle will be popular enough to secure the plant's future, and have sought additional guarantees.

 "They are attempting to blackmail us," IG Metall executive Berthold Huber, who is on Opel's negotiating committee, said on Friday.
 (Reporting by Riham Alkousaa and Edward Taylor; Editing by Arno Schuetze and Mark Potter)